nverma42/Chatbot/Pipeline.md

 Using conversation graph is better than producing canned responses.

 # How Anchor works?
+Anchor uses a model based on topic understanding and information rerieval.

 1. The user submits a query.
 2. We will classify each of these conversations with a situation e.g. relationship issues because we have LDA classifier now.